Term Student Program

 - your own daily practice at home and/or work;

-- regular involvement at the Zen Center, especially monthly Fusatsu;
+- regular involvement at the Zen Center, especially quarterly Fusatsu;

 These are tied together with a Vow of Practice.
 A Vow of Practice is something that can be done on your own, independent of the Term Student program.
 It often includes a theme, or statement of purpose.
 When we wish to intensify our practice, there is usually an underlying motivation that calls us to do this.
 It can be helpful to recognize and identify this purpose, and include it in the vow.

 After the statement of purpose, include a description of your basic daily practice.
 This includes things like your daily zazen, any service you do, verses you incorporate in daily life, reading and study.
 We encourage flexibility, with a “bottom line” description, i.e. “I will try to do morning zazen five days a week, but will always do it at least two days a week.”
 The idea is to make a vow that will cause you to stretch, but is doable over the whole period of time.
 Then list the weekly Center events you plan to attend: things like Wednesday night sitting and class, Sunday morning practice, etc. You can include weekly events like Saturday Dharani Chants (Fudo Ceremony, Special Kanzeon Ceremony, and Victor’s Ceremony) if these are meaningful for you.
-Here we emphasize monthly Fusatsu, which is scheduled on one Thursday each month.
-Monthly Fusatsu is an important element in the Term Student program that helps maintain the deeper connection we establish at the special Term Student events.
+Fusatsu is also an important element in the Term Student program that helps maintain the deeper connection we establish at the special Term Student events.
+Fusatsu now happens once a quarter, and it happens that the only Fusatsu scheduled for fall term is in the evening of the first Term Student retreat.

 Finally list the major events in which you plan to participate.
 These include the sesshin held each term like Rohatsu in the Fall term, and Jukai in the Spring, and other special events like practice with a visiting teacher.
 Out of all these events, the only ones that are required are the Term Student retreats.
 Even here, there is some latitude, especially for those who have done a number of terms.
 During the opening retreat each term, students summarize their vows during the term dedication ceremony and then place them on the altar.
 This ceremony is taken from the monastic term dedication ceremony in which monks agree to spend the term in training together.
 Sharing our vows at this time permits the group to witness each person’s commitment, and we also have the opportunity to share something of what it is that brings us together to practice.